Exalate Admin Panel

 Jira Cloud

-- Show sync panel only for admin users - the toggle controls if the Sync Panel is displayed for all the users, or only for admin users.
+• Show sync panel only for admin users - the toggle controls if the Sync Panel is displayed for all users, or only for admin users.

 Jira On-Premise

-- Proxy User- a user that will be used to carry out any changes such as creating issues, updating data, adding comments and attachments, etc. You can use an existing Jira user or create a new one.
+• Proxy User- a user that can carry out any changes, such as creating issues, updating data, adding comments and attachments, etc. You can use an existing Jira user or create a new one.

-- Authentication required - relevant only for Exalate v.3.x and lower.
+• Authentication required - relevant only for Exalate v.3.x and lower.
 Toggle to enable or disable authentication to your instance and secure the connection.
-If you set the authentication as required, you will need to share the credentials with the remote instance so that they could authenticate to your instance.
+If you set the authentication as required, you need to share the credentials with the remote instance so that it can authenticate to your instance.

 Salesforce